humdrum-tools/humdrum-documentation/guide/ch22/index.md

 Many refinements can be added to this basic approach.
-For example, instead of classifying instruments as simply being \"present\" or
-\"absent,\" we might distinguish various registers for each instrument
+For example, instead of classifying instruments as simply being "present" or "absent," we might distinguish various registers for each instrument
 \-- as we did with the clarinet when describing **recode**.
 We could then determine whether Beethoven tends to link, say, activity in the chalemeau register of the clarinet with low register activity in the